Famenne Ardenne Classic

 The Famenne Ardenne Classic is a one-day professional cycling race held annually in Belgium since 2017.
 It is part of UCI Europe Tour in category 1.1.
 It starts and arrives in Marche-en-Famenne.

+In the 2023 edition, Arnaud De Lie crossed the finish line first ahead of the oncoming peloton, pushing his bike forward on one leg.
+Just before that his clip pedal had broken.